Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 ### Note

 Please do not try to upload translations to 99translations.com.
 There are some weird bugs with that.
 You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.

+### Languages with different grammar to English

+There is no strict policy in the project on how to deal with this issue, the choice therefore has to be made according to translators' intuition and common sense.
+When multiple cases are present (e.g. Slavic languages) you definitely have to resort to using the actual application to avoid silly mistakes.
+Inflection of verbs should probably be circumvented by using a different person (frequently the second person), such that sentences in the form "You have(male-form)/have(female-form) done something".
+Keep in mind that other social networks have been extensively translated, these could be helpful to look at and get a sense for how the translation works.